pmeier/light-the-torch/README.md

 ## Why do I need it?

-PyTorch distributions are fully `pip install`'able, but PyPI, the default `pip` search index, has some limitations:
+PyTorch distributions like `torch`, `torchvision`, `torchaudio`, and so on are fully `pip install`'able, but PyPI, the default `pip` search index, has some limitations:

 1. PyPI regularly only allows binaries up to a size of [approximately 60 MB](https://github.com/pypa/packaging-problems/issues/86).
 One can